- Recently Updated: Newest first

 What are the best dual console boats?

-Some of the most notorious builders of dual console boats currently include: Grady-White, Robalo, Scout, Boston Whaler and Cobia.
+Some of the most notorious builders of dual console boats currently include: Grady-White, Cobia, Robalo, Sailfish and Boston Whaler.
 These builders construct dual console boats models with outboard, outboard-4S, inboard, inboard/outboard and outboard-2S propulsion systems, available in gas, diesel and other fuel systems.
-In the past 30 days, the top, most-viewed dual console boats brands on Boat Trader were Boston Whaler, Grady White, Key West, Pursuit and Robalo.
+In the past 30 days, the top, most-viewed dual console boats brands on Boat Trader were Boston Whaler, Grady-White, Key West, Pursuit and Robalo.

 How much do dual console boats cost?